google-wallet/pass-converter/README.md

 node app.js
 ```

-The web service expects a `POST` request to the root URL (eg "/") with `multipart/form-data` encoding.
+The web service expects a `POST` request to the URL `/convert/` with `multipart/form-data` encoding.
 The request should include a single pass file.
+Updating passes is also supported via `PATCH` requests to the same `/convert/` URL.
+See the [Updatable Passes](#updatable-passes) section for more detail.

 #### Authentication